Orama-Interactive/Pixelorama-Docs/docs/user_manual/user_interface/timeline.md

 :::

 ## Layers
 On the left side of the timeline, you will see the layer buttons.
 Clicking on a layer button will select the current layer.
 Double-clicking will let you change the name of that layer.
+Right clicking a layer button will open up a menu, with options such as the layer's properties, and whether it's a clipping mask or not.

 The layer buttons have three more buttons on them.
 The first toggles the layer's visibility.
 While invisible, the layer cannot be edited by the user.
 It will also remain invisible on export.
 The second locks and unlocks the layer.
 If the layer is locked, it cannot be edited by the user, but it does remain visible.
 The third button is used to automatically link the new cels that are being created.
 If it's toggled on, it is essentially a fast way to create linked cels.

-There are 6 more buttons located on top of the layers.
-These, in order of appearance: add a new layer, remove the currently active layer, move the current layer up and down, clone the current layer and merge the current layer with the one directly below it.
+There are 7 more buttons located on top of the layers.
+These, in order of appearance: add a new layer, remove the currently active layer, move the current layer up and down, clone the current layer, merge the current layer with the one directly below it, and open up a dialog for layer effects.
+Below these buttons, you can change the selected layer's blend mode and opacity.

 ## Frames
 Directly above the cels, you will notice some buttons with each one having a number.
 These are the frame buttons, and the number they have is their order in the animation.

 Clicking on a frame button will select that frame, and right-clicking a frame button will open up a menu.
-The menu options include a remove frame option, clone frame, move frame to the left, move frame to the right and frame properties.
-Clicking on frame properties brings up a window that lets you change the duration of that frame.
+The menu options include frame properties, remove frame, clone frame, move frame to the left, move frame to the right, new tag, reverse frames (only works when multiple frames are selected), and center frames.
+Clicking on frame properties brings up a window that lets you change the duration of that frame, as well as set custom user-defined data.

 :::tip frame duration
 By default, the duration of each frame is set to 1x, which means it will take exactly as much time as the timeline FPS (frames per second).
 Setting it to 2x, for example, that frame will take twice as much time, while setting it to 0.5x will take half the time, meaning it will play out faster.